rajdips834/ConverCart/README.md

 # Conver Cart Application

 This repository contains the full-stack Conver Cart application with backend and frontend services.
+The job of this repo is to scalably ingest data between two completely different databases and providing search functionalities.

 ---